piegope/doc/docs/en/hub/powershell-module/powershell-commands.md

 * PSDecryptedEntry
 		</td>
 		<td>
-Sets the provided PSDecryptedEntry to the mentioned vault and entry.
+Sets the provided PSDecryptedEntry to the mentioned {{ en.VLT }} and entry.
 		</td>
 		<td>